hantsy/jakartaee8-starter-boilerplate/docs/04test.md

             Class<?> clazz = Class.forName("com.fasterxml.jackson.jaxrs.json.JacksonJsonProvider");
             this.client.register(clazz);
         } catch (ClassNotFoundException e) {
-            LOGGER.warning("Only use for OpenLiberty/CXF which does not register a json provider automatically.");
+            LOGGER.warning("Only use for Open Liberty/CXF which does not register a json provider automatically.");
         }

     }